 The Millennium Wheel, also called The London Eye, the world’s largest and heaviest Ferris wheel is put into operation.
 The wheel is 135m high, has a circumference of 424m and a total weight of 2,100 metric tons.
 Two spherical roller bearings several meters wide and weighing several tonnes from FAG ensure the wheel turns smoothly.

-FAG Kugelfischer Georg Schäfer AG, Schweinfurt is taken over by INA-Holding Schaeffler KG.
+FAG Kugelfischer Georg Schäfer KGaA, Schweinfurt is taken over by INA-Holding Schaeffler KG.
 Together, INA and FAG become the world’s second largest rolling bearing manufacturer.

 E1 spherical roller bearing.

 They combine 90 years of experience with the latest developments in the areas of kinematics, materials and production methods.

 INA and FAG decide on joint operations in the industrial sector.
 2003 sees the first joint appearance of the Schaeffler Group at a trade show at the Hannover Messe Industrie.

 Linear products as well as components for mechanical engineering and the automotive industry are manufactured in the new plant in Brasov (Romania).

 Maiden flight of the Airbus A380 with FAG bearings.